nierdz/ansible-role-nextcloud/README.md

 ## Requirements

 **Nextcloud** needs **PHP**, a **web server** and a **DBMS** to work.
-To fulfill these requirements it's strongly recommended to use these 3 roles:
+To fulfill these requirements, it's strongly recommended to use these 3 roles:

  - [geerlingguy/mysql](https://galaxy.ansible.com/geerlingguy/mysql)
  - [geerlingguy/php](https://galaxy.ansible.com/geerlingguy/php)
  - [geerlingguy/nginx](https://galaxy.ansible.com/geerlingguy/nginx)

-Why particulary those roles ?
-Because they're pretty well maintained and some variables from theses roles are used in this one but you can still use other roles.
+Why particularly those roles ?
+Because they're pretty well maintained and some variables from these roles are used in this one, but you can still use other roles.

-In production, you will also need a TLS certificate which can be obtained using [acme.sh](https://github.com/acmesh-official/acme.sh).
-This part is covered in example playbook.
+In production, you will also need a TLS certificate, which can be obtained using [acme.sh](https://github.com/acmesh-official/acme.sh).

 ## Role Variables